herrevilkitten/holiday-in-ten-towns/Session_13.md

 		* Midnight got kinda stoned.
 		* Gryn hit it with a _guiding bolt_
 		* Ragnar smote it.
 	* In the room was a statue with a terrified face.
+It was wearing some kind of magical bracers.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwOTQyMDExOSwyMTIzMTUxOTYxLDU1Nj
+eyJoaXN0b3J5IjpbMTY1MTYxODgzLDIxMjMxNTE5NjEsNTU2Mj
-I0NzU2LC0xMTAxMjg0NzA1LC0yMTA2MjUyMjA5LC0xMTkxMzYx
+Q3NTYsLTExMDEyODQ3MDUsLTIxMDYyNTIyMDksLTExOTEzNjEx
-MTAzXX0=
+MDNdfQ==
 -->